 Dog fashion and clothing use is bigger then ever these days!
 Everyday we find more and more ways to dress up our lovable furry friends.

-With all these amazing fashion and clothing options it can often be hard to work out what will fit your dog.
-As we all know dogs come in many different shapes and sizes, as well as different brands having very different ideas of what “Large” looks like.
+With all these amazing fashion and clothing options, it can often be hard to work out what will fit your dog.
+Dogs come in many different shapes and sizes, as well as different brands having very different ideas of what “Large” looks like.
 WE KNOW YOUR PAIN!!

-TIP: If you only have a hard ruler use the dogs lead to get measurements then hold it against the hard ruler.
+Pro Tip: If you only have a hard ruler available, use the dogs lead to get measurements, then hold it against the hard ruler.

 Tips before Measuring

 Use caution not to strangle or hurt the dog.
 When taking the dogs measurements, you want the tape to be snug against the body, without applying pressure or allowing the tape to be loose.

 When shopping with custom dog shops like Swanky Paws, they will want the snug cm’s and will add the room to move themselves.
 However, for pre made clothing when shopping yourself, add extra for “room to move” where needed.
 (Explained Below)

 When buying dogs clothing online often you will need 3 measurements-